kronosGR/ISPConfig_Ubuntu_20.04_Mirror_Cluster/README.md

-# Ubuntu 20.04 - ISPConfig - Cluster Mirror
+# Ubuntu 20.04 - ISPConfig - Cluster Mirror (Still working on it!!!)

 ## Introduction
 Setup with 2 Ubuntu 20.04 servers with ISPConfig web host control panel with master and slave apache server, postfix & dovecot (email), bind dns server and MariaDB database server.